HankDeTank05/jump-n-slash/README.md

 # Codename: Jump 'n' Slash

-An action/platforming game we're developing for fun in our free time!
+An action/platforming game we're developing, inspired by Zero's Gameplay in Mega Man X!

 We began prototyping in PICO-8, and had moved over to Love2D after our prototype exceeded the file size limit in PICO-8.
-We have since moved to C++ to continue prototyping.
+We have since moved to C++ to continue development.
 We are using a custom-made engine, built using SFML.
-Once prototyping has finished, development will continue in our custom engine.
+Now that prototyping has finished, development is continuing in our custom engine.

-We are planning on having a playable demo publicly available by the end of 2024.

 # Credits